Aspen Early Learning Center

 The process included teachers learning and growing in collective efficacy to include academics and behavioral outcomes.
 Teachers began to work collaboratively to design units of study, identify proficiency scales, and develop common formative and summative assessments as well as setting standards for social/emotional growth in our students.
 Teachers also started the process of digging into data and openly discussing how they were doing as a campus through the Data Teams process.
 With this growth mindset, AELC was able to build a collaborative culture and collective responsibility aligned to our students success goals.

-Moving into our fourth year as a campus, a relatively short time, we have grown in knowledge, teamwork and student success.
+Moving into the fourth year as a campus, a relatively short time, we have grown in knowledge, teamwork and student success.
 It is now an open discussion on data, student needs, strategies to support students success, teacher and paraprofessional training needs, and trust.
 Weekly and monthly collaborative meetings are part of our collective commitments.
 Trust has been built through discussions and trainings to allow for open sharing of students between 10 classrooms and all paraprofessionals to meet their individual needs.
 AELC staff holds to the commitment that it is “about ALL the kids!”

 1. Monitoring student learning on a timely basis.